There are 2 DMR Roaming systems of which only one is currently functional:

-- Brandmeister Roam (not yet functional)
+- Brandmeister Based Roam (not yet functional as of this writing)

-The idea is that as you travel from one repeater’s coverage to another, much like cellphones do, the HT or Mobile radio will automatically change to the new repeater frequency and maintain the same Talk Group.
+The idea is that as you travel from one repeater’s coverage to another, much like cellphones do, the HT or Mobile radio will automatically change to the new repeater frequency and maintains the same Talk Group and thus the same QSO.
 N1ATP repeaters are a combination of Motorola and Hytera.
 The system is really cool.
 By programming a Motorola or Hytera HT

 In Connecticut, a statewide ARES system has been implemented with this capability.
 In theory, a user can simply turn on his Motorola or Hytera radio and select a Talk Group and the radio will automatically figure out which repeater to use.

 A commuter who travels through several repeater’s coverage could have an automatic switchover between the sites.
 No need to run out of coverage, then switch Zone and Channel to match up to the next repeater’s frequency etc. I am sure you have heard that guy who disappears for a fe

 w and comes back to explain why he was gone.

 ARES NET WHILE MOBILE

 CT ARES holds a net on Sunday night about the time I commonly travel from North Central Connecticut to Western Massachusetts (the Berkshires).
 The net is on the CT ARES UHF DMR system which covers the state pretty much from corner to corner.
 My travels is north-central on a westerly “course” (MA-57) through very hilly terrain.
 It is common that my Motorola XPR4550 switches between 4-5 repeater sites on an ongoing basis and I maintain connection nearly 100% of the time.
 The signal strength varies from 0 to 5 bars, but with perfect audio.
 It is fascinating to watch the radio picking the repeaters on the fly.